mattrussi/gitlab-com-runbooks/docs/uncategorized/reindex-package-in-packagecloud.md

 ## Re-index all packages at a version

 We have occasionally seen instances where indexing processes were interupted, and we had to trigger a re-index of all packages of the specific version.
-In order to speed this in the future, the follwing can be used to re-index all public Omnibus GitLab packages at a given version.
+In order to speed this in the future, the following can be used to re-index all public Omnibus GitLab packages at a given version.

 ```ruby